BGforgeNet/bg2-tweaks-and-tricks/docs/soundsets.md

 Example:
 ```
-- **Jaheira**: "You are amusing, in a "what the hell is wrong with you" kind of way."
+- Jaheira: "You are amusing, in a 'what the hell is wrong with you' kind of way."
-- **Edwin**: "Watch your words when addressing me, lest they be fed to you on the end of my boot!"
+- Edwin: "Watch your words when addressing me, lest they be fed to you on the end of my boot!"
 ```

 Now you can have it in BG2 part, too.
 (Only on BGT/EET installs).